oqolarte/oblong/content/project/server.md

 sh /etc/netstart
 ```

-If successful, it's possible now to update the firmwares, so you can use, among other things, the wifi.
+If successful, it's possible now to update the firmwares.
 Enter as root:
 ```shell
 fw_update